How to Manage Your Tutoring Schedule Without Spreadsheets

 Rescheduling and cancellations

 A student texts you at 8am saying they're sick?
 Open the lesson, tap "cancel" — done.
+Full mechanics in How to Reschedule or Cancel a Lesson.
 The student gets a notification.
 Need to move it to another day?
 A couple more taps.

 Reminders

 Before each lesson, TeachersFlow sends a reminder to both you and the student.
-You can choose the timing: 5, 10, 20, or 30 minutes ahead.
-Right in Telegram — no need to set up any mailing system.
+You can choose the timing: 5, 10, 15, 30, or 60 minutes ahead.
+Reminders arrive as in-app notifications and email — no need to set up any mailing system.
+See the full notifications guide for everything else.

 Your whole day on one screen